Bradford t. Dumont

 New Hampshire Music Festival Choral Week

-Brad serves as the Director of Choral Activities at Assumption University and as the Music Director of the Salisbury Singers in Worcester, MA.
-Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.
-He is an active singer with VOICES 21C as well as with choral ensembles et al. and Analog Chorale.
-Additionally, he is the operations manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, vice chair of the Greater Boston Choral Consortium and a producer for The Choral Commons.
+Brad serves as the Director of Choral Activities at Assumption University, the Music Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, UU.
+Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs and is a resident conductor with the Connecticut Children's Chorus.

 Previously, he has served as Interim Director of Choirs and Teaching Lecturer at Plymouth State University, music director for the Plymouth Congregational Church in Plymouth, NH; assistant music director intern for the Manchester Choral Society in Manchester, NH; and as music director for numerous theatrical productions.